Threshold Graphs Maximize Homomorphism Densities: Threshold Graph Maximization Results

 \begin{proof} We use the local moves to transform the true maximum graph into a threshold graph and argue that we haven't lost too many homomorphisms.
-Let $G_1, G_2, ..., G_n, ...$ be a sequence of graphs with edge density $c$ such that $\lim_{n \rightarrow \infty} t(H,G_n) = \mathcal{M}_H(c)$ and the number of vertices in $G_i$ is increasing.
-We can apply local moves to each $G_i$ to get threshold graphs $G'_i$ of edge density at most $c$ using $O(|E|)$ total movement.
-Then by Lemma \ref{localMoveLemma} all the homomorphisms except those whose image of some forbidden path includes $u$, $v$, and a vertex from $N(v) \setminus \overline{N(u)}$ are preserved.
-Thus by Lemma \ref{badhomLemma} if the total movement is $M$ then
+By Lemma \ref{transformationLemma}, there exists a sequence of local moves on pairs $(u_1, v_1)$, ..., $(u_k, v_k)$ with total movement at most $|E(G)|$ that transforms $G$ into a threshold graph $T$.
+Let $G_i$ be the graph defined by applying $(u_i, v_i)$ to $G_{i-1}$.
+By Lemmas \ref{localMoveLemma} and Lemma \ref{badhomLemma}, we have that